 To put it simply, there is no more cost-effective way to maintain the pool, no way to have nice water, and no way to have fewer maintenance headaches, than with a swimming pool salt system.View Salt Systems

 Ozone sanitation technology has been around for decades, and an ozone generator is an excellent accessory to pool chlorination.
-As a sanitizer, ozone is a thousand times more potent and effective than chlorine and provides a broader range of sanitation (even removing tough-to-kill germs & parasites like cryptosporidium).
+As a sanitizer, ozone is so effective that its approximately two thousand times faster-acting than chlorine, and provides a broader range of sanitation (even removing tough-to-kill germs & parasites like cryptosporidium).
 However, because ozone is so powerful and fast acting, it is unstable and does not create the necessary “residual” sanitizer level that stays in the pool.
 That’s why it must be paired with chlorination in some form.
-Ozone generators are an especially effective combination with salt chlorinators because, when used together, a third form of sanitizer called “Hydroxyls” are created, which are even more effective at oxidizing and removing impurities.
-This synergetic combination is process of advanced oxidation that gives your pool unrivaled purity and sanitation.View Ozone Systems
+Ozone generators are an especially effective combination with salt chlorinators because you get the best of both worlds - consistent low-cost chlorination and low-chemical water with maximum purity.
+When used together correctly, they can also create a third form of sanitizer called “Hydroxyls”, which are even more effective at oxidizing and removing impurities.
+This synergetic combination is an advanced oxidation process that gives your pool unrivaled water quality and extremely effective sanitation.View Ozone Systems

 pH Control Systems